jarrelscy/ColorCheckerDetector/README.md

 ColorCheckerDetector
 ====================

-This python module implements a function 'findStandard' that takes an OpenCV RGB image and outputs a projection of a Macbeth 6x4 color checker.
+This python module automatically detects the position and orientation of a Macbeth 6x4 color checker.
+It implements a function 'findStandard' that takes an OpenCV RGB image and outputs a projection of a Macbeth 6x4 color checker.

 findStandard takes one argument (the image) and outputs a projection of the standard.
 It will run fairly slowly for large images at 6MP or higher.
 If the downsample flag is set to true it will downsample to X pixel width of 2000